CSR

 Each principle is rated from A to E, from exceptional to unacceptable.

-The BSCI generates commitments to be kept in terms of ethical sourcing, assurance on the conditions of workers in supply chains, it strongly suggests improving the brand's CSR report and fulfilling the legal obligations set by the Organization International Labor Code and the United Nations Charter on Human Rights.
+The BSCI generates commitments to be kept in terms of ethical sourcing, assurance on the conditions of workers in supply chains, it strongly suggests improving the brand's CSR report and fulfilling the legal obligations set by the International Labour Organization and the United Nations Charter on Human Rights.

-Marketing Création favors its productions with suppliers who follow local laws and who are BSCI audited, at least characteristics C (Acceptable) and at best characteristic A (Exceptional).
-An approach that has followed our CSR intentions for more than 5 years now.
+Marketing Création prioritizes its productions with suppliers who comply with local laws and are BSCI audited, with a minimum rating of C (Acceptable) and ideally A (Exceptional).
+This approach aligns with our CSR objectives for over 5 years.